 Thrive Market — Unless you’re in a major metropolitan area, it’s hard to get access to a lot of the natural and organic brands you’d love to see in your pantry.
 This is like your local co-op meets Amazon Prime in that orders past a certain dollar amount get free shipping.
 I still support my local co-op, but a lot of what I typically buy there are things I’d never be able to get online like local brands and perishable produce, eggs, meat, and dairy.
 Your membership also sponsors a low-income family.

 Amazon — I’m an Amazon Prime member.
 I know; it gets a bad rap for being everything wrong with commerce.
 Hear me out.
 I like shopping local and small, but I also don’t like the vibe that gets thrown out there that shopping “big” is inherently and equivocally “bad” all of the time (more on that here.)
 I’m also a busy mom and entrepreneur.
 I love the free shipping option, having every-day items that I don’t have easy access to otherwise, and the ability for it to be shipped to me quickly.
+I go back and forth on the morality of it.
+Someday I might nix it.
+For now I use it though.

 Young Living — I really like the quality of products sold by Young Living.
 It’s not exactly an affiliate relationship per se, but I do share my distributor number if you’re interested in learning more.